 Following the “bittersweet experience” of finding out about Alexander’s life – a life tinged with disgrace and yet which helps explain her father’s love of music – Samantha next turns her attention to his wife, Beatrice Garraud.
 Here, the search for information is complicated by inconsistencies in the spelling of Beatrice’s name, but it emerges that Beatrice and her elder brother, Anthony, both lived in orphanages.

 Worse, Anthony died aged just six years old when his nightclothes caught fire.
-Newspaper reports on the inquest into his death reveal that Anthony’s father predeceased him.
+Old newspaper reports on the inquest into his death reveal that Anthony’s father predeceased him.
 His mother, Jessie Ryder, was said to be abroad in the US.
 After a visit to the Hammersmith orphanage, Nazareth House, where Beatrice lived from the age of two until she was taken by her grandparents when she was eight years old, Samantha heads to New York.
-She wants to learn more about her great-great grandmother, actor Jessie, who first visited the city in 1891.
+She wants to learn more about her 2x great grandmother, actor Jessie, who first visited the city in 1891.